KALTCHUK/Z80_Modular_Computer/CPM build/readme.md

 There are also some older versions of kbios and kcpm that I kept just for documentation reasons.

-Special thanks to Grant Searle for is magnificent work on the BIOS, specially the disk functions, which I used as a starting point for my KBIOS.
+Special thanks to Grant Searle, from Wales, for is magnificent work on the BIOS, specially the disk functions, which I used as a starting point for my KBIOS.

 For all of them, you'll find three kinds of files: